NIRSpec Detector Subarrays

 The NIRSpec detectors (sensor chip assemblies; SCAs) have a subarray readout mode that reads a contiguous rectangular subset of pixels from each SCA.
 In this mode, a single output channel is used instead of the usual 4 output channels in full frame readout mode.

-During NIRSpec subarray exposures, the detector area not included within the subarray pixel range may still be exposed to light, either through the other fixed slit apertures or from failed-open micro shutters.
+During NIRSpec subarray exposures, the detector area outside the subarray pixel range may still be exposed to light, either through the other fixed slit apertures or from failed-open micro-shutters.

 NIRSpec subarrays in FS and BOTS modes